K-Trible-A/Talabat-Lite/Specification And Diagram/Delivery Activity.md

 	- distance between the courier and pickup location. (optional)
 	- distance between the courier and drop-off location). (optional)
 2. Refresh the list of open requests.
-3. Go to [[Specification And Diagram/Delivery request details]] when a delivery request is clicked.
+3. Go to [[Talabat-Lite UML/Talabat Lite/Talabat Lite/Delivery request details]] when a delivery request is clicked.
 ### Optional features
 **Earnings Dashboard**: Provide a dashboard where couriers can track their daily, weekly, and monthly earnings.